-The Core Console can perform a diagnostic check of a repository volume when errors occur.
-Core errors could be the result of an improper shut down, or a hardware failure.
+The appliance can perform a diagnostic check of a repository volume when errors occur.
+Core errors could be the result of it being improperly shut down, or a hardware failure, among other reasons.

 NOTE: This procedure must only be performed for diagnostic purposes.